karkipra/Ansemic-Writing-with-Tensorflow/README.md

 (tensorflow)$ pip install --upgrade --ignore-installed $TF_BINARY_URL
 ````

-## Contribution

-Contributions are not accepted for this project.

 ## Credits and license

 + the main credits go to [Parag Mital][pkmital] and [Kadenze][kadenze], all materials are distributed under the Apache license v2.0 and the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license